ramshazar/rosenmontag/README.md

 Successfully tagged awesome-container-from-rosenmontag:1
 ```

-As you can see I echoed debug output to visualize where the attack happend.
+As you can see the malicious scriptechos debug output to visualize where the attack happend.
 The resulting image now differs from the expectation of the victim.
-I added additional files to the image and changed the wrapper.
-I would be able to add a backdoor there.
+The attacker added additional files to the image and changed the wrapper.
+They would be able to add a backdoor too.

 # Explanation of the attack